sayaliwalke30/Hadoop-Mapreduce/Readme.md

-I have created a single node hadoop cluster to perform data analysis on Big data.
+## Data analysis on Big data with single node hadoop cluster
 This repo contains basic and advance hadoop map reduce examples This repo demonstrate various MR algorithms like Sorting, Filtering, Summarization etc The repo also covers the basics of Hbase and Hive